DeepRank/deeprank/docs/deeprank.tools.rst

 This module contains a series of core tools used for the feature calculations in DeepRank.
 These tools are at the moment:

-    - pdb2sql : a sql based parser of pdb
     - StructureSimilarity : compute irmsd,lrmsd,Fnat and DockQ score (Profit replacement)
     - sasa : a simple solvent surface area calculator
     - sparse : a 3D sparse matrix engine